Apple Valley/Eagan, Dakota County • No fee

 What makes this Mountain Bike Park Great

 Singletracks.com posts a member-driven list of Minnesota’s best mountain bike trails.
 Three of the top 10 are in the Twin Cities metro.
-Lebanon Hills is rated in the #2 spot on the list.
-That should tell you something!
+Lebanon Hills is rated in the #4 spot on the list.
+That should tell you something…like these are great trails!
 (Here’s the whole list)

 MORC (Minnesota Off-Road Cyclists) and Dakota County teamed up to develop this into a top-notch trail system.